jdcaprace/signalk-raspberry-pi-rockblock9603/README.md

 * Green = Capacitors are charged.
 This is needed for satellite communication.

 ### Switching RockBLOCK 9603 antenna mode
 The rockblock 9603 has an internal antena integrated, however, you may want to adquire an external antena to obtain a clear view of the sky without exposing your hardware outside.
 In this case you will need to make a change in the hardware configuration.
-The details are explained here: https://docs.rockblock.rock7.com/docs/switching-rockblock-9603-antenna-mode#replace-the-9603-module
+The details are explained [here](https://docs.rockblock.rock7.com/docs/switching-rockblock-9603-antenna-mode#replace-the-9603-module).

 ### Serial port configuration on Rasberry Pi
-This step is easy but important to be checked before to start.
+This step is easy but it is important check it before to start.

 Open a shell console on your Raspberry pi and run the code: `sudo raspi-config`.
-Here below the steps for RPi4 (can change depending of your model):
+Here below the steps for RPi4 (it can change depending of your model):
 1. Go down to **Interface options**.
 2. Hit enter and then go down to **Serial port**.
 3. Hit enter and check the following is verified:
     * The serial login shell is **disabled** -- *If enable the shell will send commands that will interfer with the modem.
-I personnaly spent hours to discover that was the problem*.
+I personnaly spent hours to discover that it was an issue*.
     * The serial interface is **enabled**.
 4. Reboot your raspberry pi.

 ### Configuring your account in Rockblock
 Rock Seven provides a web based interface for managing your account which you can access at http://www.rock7.com/register.
-General information about using this system is [here]{https://docs.rockblock.rock7.com/docs/rockblock-management-system}.
+General information about using this system is [here](https://docs.rockblock.rock7.com/docs/rockblock-management-system).

 Once you've created an account and logged in, you can register your specific Rock BLOCK 9603 modem with the number present on the sticker than is on the modem.
 You also need to have your service enabled by purchasing line rental and credits.
-The Iridium contract costs is available [here]{https://docs.rockblock.rock7.com/docs/iridium-contract-costs#is-a-better-price-available-for-large-volumes-of-datarockblocks}.
+The Iridium contract costs is available [here](https://docs.rockblock.rock7.com/docs/iridium-contract-costs#is-a-better-price-available-for-large-volumes-of-datarockblocks).

 ### Testing the hardware outside the SignalK server (optional)
 We strongly suggest to test the hardware outside signalk server.
-We recomand to use the *minicom* software to do it.
+We recomand to use the **minicom** software to do it.

 #### Installing minicom
-You can install minicom on your raspberry pi by executing `sudo apt-get install minicom`.
+You can install **minicom** on your raspberry pi by executing `sudo apt-get install minicom`.
 Here the steps to configure it to communicate with the iridium modem:

 1. Execute `sudo minicom -s`.
 2. Go down to "serial port setup".
     * Press A and configure "Serial Device" to:
         * `/dev/ttyS0` if you use serial or `/dev/ttyUSB0` if you use USB
     * Press B and configure "Lockfile location" to `/var/lock`.
-    * Press E and configure the "Bps/Par/Bits" (baudrate) with the following (see documentation [here]{https://docs.rockblock.rock7.com/docs/serial-interface#baud-rate}):
+    * Press E and configure the "Bps/Par/Bits" (baudrate) with the following (see documentation [here](https://docs.rockblock.rock7.com/docs/serial-interface#baud-rate)):
         * Baud Rate = 19200
         * Data Bits = 8
         * Parity = N